 The Company has adopted an environmental and social responsibility policy (the "E&S Policy").
 The E&S Policy outlines the Company's approach to environmental sustainability and social responsibility from a corporate governance perspective and outlines the Company's commitments to embed these practices into its business model, which commitments include to: (i) comply with all applicable environmental laws and regulations; (ii) assess sustainability-related risks and capture value-added opportunities; (iii) support diversity and inclusion; (iv) aim to provide safe and healthy environment for all employees and drivers; and (iv) promote a culture where all of the Company's employees share the foregoing commitments.
+To assist with the achievement of these goals, the CNG Committee regularly receives reports from management on ESG initiatives and the status, implementation and expansion thereof.
+The Chair of the CNG Committee then reports on the status of these initiatives to the Board.

 Environmental, Social and Governance (ESG) disclosure is becoming increasingly valued by investors.
+The CNG Committee periodically reviews and considers the Company's ESG disclosure, programs and practices and brings recommendations related thereto to the Board.

 We currently have the following programs and practices in place, fostering a positive impact across our business.